-January Programs: A. Withdrawals before September 15, 2020 — 50% of the total program cost may be forfeited.
+A. Withdrawals before September 15, 2021 — 50% of the total program cost may be forfeited.

 In the case of a death in the immediate family or an illness that prevents the student from traveling (documentation required), an exception might be granted by the airlines for a voucher upon presentation of proper documentation.
 It would be the student’s responsibility to document in detail and negotiate with the airlines or the travel agent if such a case should arise.
 Any money refunded to SAU will be passed along to the student provided his/her SAU account was paid in full.
 Because this process sometimes deals with ticket consolidators, the process can take several months to a year to complete.
 Students may purchase trip cancellation insurance on their own and is recommended for at least the price of the air ticket.
 Please see below for information on obtaining such insurance.

-TUITION FOR CROSS CULTURAL STUDIES ONLY: If you are a full-time student at SAU both Fall and Spring semesters 2020-2021 and plan on participating in a COR 274/275 experience in May term or Summer 2021, you might consider not taking a class for Interim (January 2021) as your January “free class” would then be applied to the tuition charges for a May term or Summer 2021 CCS experience.
-If you take a January class and are enrolled on a May term or Summer 2021 CCS experience, in addition to the cost of your CCS program you will be charged for 3 credits of May term or Summer tuition.
+If you are a full-time student at SAU both Fall and Spring semesters 2021-2022 and plan on participating in a COR 274/275 experience in May term or Summer 2022, you might consider not taking a class for Interim (January 2022) as your January “free class” would then be applied to the tuition charges for a May term or Summer 2022 CCS experience.
+If you take a January class and are enrolled on a May term or Summer 2022 CCS experience, in addition to the cost of your CCS program you will be charged for 3 credits of May term or Summer tuition.
 Summer school tuition is a bit over $1000 for three (3) credits.
 Tuition and CCS program costs are separate monies.

 Students may purchase trip cancellation insurance on their own and are encouraged to speak with CCS personnel to get information on obtaining such insurance.
 This insurance is available from various insurance providers.
 One such provider, Travel Guard, has information available on their website: www.travelguard.com.
 Air tickets purchased for CCS programs are nonrefundable tickets.
 It is recommended that students consider insuring at least the cost of their air ticket.
 Please inform the CCS office if you purchase travel insurance.